tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 By way of example, clients typically support a small number of application profiles.
 For instance, a browser might support HTTP with ALPN values ["http/1.1, "h2"] and WebRTC media with ALPNs ["webrtc", "c-webrtc"].
-Clients SHOULD pad this extension by rounding up to the total size of the longest ALPN extension across all application profiles.
+Clients SHOULD compute the padding length for the "handshake_padding" extension ({{handshake-padding}}) by rounding up to the total size of the longest ALPN extension across all application profiles.
 The target padding length of most ClientHello extensions can be computed in this way.